d12frosted/elpa-mirror/gnu/tramp-readme.txt

 Tramp must be compiled for the Emacs version you are running.
-If you experience compatibility error messages for the Tramp package, or if you use another major Emacs version than the version Tramp has been installed with, you must recompile the package.
-Run the command
+If you experience compatibility error messages for the Tramp package, or if you use another major Emacs version than the version Tramp has been installed with, you must recompile the package (<version> is the version of the Tramp package):

+1. Remove all byte-compiled Tramp files

+  # rm -f ~/.emacs.d/elpa/tramp-<version>/tramp*.elc

+2. Start Emacs with Tramp's source files

+  # emacs -L ~/.emacs.d/elpa/tramp-<version> -l tramp

+This should not give you the error.

+3. Recompile the Tramp package *with this running Emacs instance*

   M-x tramp-recompile-elpa